-By exploring region-specific dishes, operators and suppliers can provide even more nuanced and authentic culinary experiences to consumers seeking international flavor exploration.
+By exploring region-specific dishes, operators and suppliers can provide even more nuanced and authentic culinary experiences to consumers seeking international flavour exploration.

-With Mexican dessert flavors (including hot chocolate and dulce de leche) just starting to be leveraged globally, there’s an opportunity to expand their popularity on the same path as savory and spicy flavors.
+With Mexican dessert flavours (including hot chocolate and dulce de leche) just starting to be leveraged globally, there’s an opportunity to expand their popularity on the same path as savory and spicy flavours.

-As chefs combine Mexican ingredients with other international flavors, the fusion creations will celebrate a variety of global cuisines and give consumers unique culinary experiences.
+As chefs combine Mexican ingredients with other international flavours, the fusion creations will celebrate a variety of global cuisines and give consumers unique culinary experiences.

 © 2023 Griffith Foods.
 All rights reserved.

 GlobalData, “Consumer Survey Insights: Exploring Cuisine Preferences and Motivating Factors,” December 2021.

 “Leverage Trending Global Cuisines to Boost Sales,” Restaurant Business, April 5, 2022.

 Mintel, 2023 FlavorIQ® Food and Flavor Outlook Report, January 2023.

 Nils Bernstein, “A Guide to the Regional Cuisines of Mexico,” Food Republic, May 4, 2016.

 “Trend Insights: Mexican Comfort,” Flavor & The Menu, January 14, 2022.